docpht/docpht/README.md

-# DocPHT
+# DocPHT :bookmark_tabs:

 With DocPHT you can take notes and quickly document anything!
 You can also manage users, save versions of your pages and run and restore backups.
 Complete with interface that can be customized, all with maximum portability and without the use of any database.
-You won't believe it, until you try it!
+You won't believe it, until you try it! :gem:

 ## Getting Started

 Download the latest version of the package and upload it to the server, unzip it to the location you prefer.
-Open the browser and enter the address to start the installation wizard, it will take less than a minute.
+Open the browser and enter the address to start the installation wizard, it will take less than a minute. :rocket:

-### Prerequisites
+### Prerequisites :electric_plug:

 ```
 Apache 2.0+ with mod_rewrite and "AllowOverride All" set.